 Everyone struggles.
 No exceptions.
 Don't be fooled.
 No matter how "put together" someone looks, everyone has a story with it's share of pain and broken dreams.
-Failure, disappointment, rejection, worry and loneliness weave their way through the fabric of our lives.
+Failure, disappointment, rejection, worry, and loneliness weave their way through the fabric of our lives.
 And what's more, those struggles can tempt us to doubt God is good.
-If we're honest, we've all questioned God’s love, his power, or both when he doesn’t protect us from suffering, from the pain of wounding words, a broken body, a failed marriage, the loss of a job, a wayward child or the stinging betrayal of a trusted friend.
+If we're honest, we've all questioned God’s love, his power, or both when he doesn’t protect us from suffering, from the pain of wounding words, a broken body, a failed marriage, the loss of a job, a wayward child, or the stinging betrayal of a trusted friend.
 I've been there.
 When I’m tempted to lose heart, John gives me hope.

 John the Baptist was a great prophet in the Bible.
 He announced the coming of the Messiah: “Look, the Lamb of God, who takes away the sin of the world!”
 (John 1:29).
 Like all God-fearing Jews of John’s day, he fully expected the Messiah would overthrow the kingdom of Rome and establish the kingdom of God on earth.
 But John was sitting in a dank, stinking, Roman prison.
 And those prison doors would never open for him.
-In fact, the day was soon coming when King Herod’s wife, Herodias, would have John’s head chopped off and served to her on a silver platter at a dinner party (Matt.14:1–12).
+In fact, the day was soon coming when King Herod’s wife, Herodias, would have John’s head chopped off and served to her on a silver platter at a dinner party (Matt.
+14:1–12).

-While in prison, John sends his disciples to Jesus with a question: “Are you the Messiah we’ve been expecting, or should we keep looking for someone else?”
+While in prison, John sent his disciples to Jesus with a question: “Are you the Messiah we’ve been expecting, or should we keep looking for someone else?”
 (Matt.
-11:3 nlt).
+11:3 NLT).
 Was John disillusioned by Jesus?
 Had he expected Jesus to break him out of jail, overthrow Rome, and establish God's kingdom?
 Rome was still in power.
 Jesus was loving his enemies instead of destroying them.
 Jesus disappointed John’s expectations, causing him to question if he really was the Messiah.

 Like John, we’ve all had our expectations of what Jesus will do for us.
 We’ve had our cherished dreams of what life will be like when we follow him.
 You never expected he would allow your marriage to end in divorce, or that you’d be fired from your job after thirty years of faithful service, or that your three-year-old would die of brain cancer.
 We never imagined God would allow the things we’ve suffered to happen.
 As one of my seminary professors once said, when we signed up to follow Jesus, we thought we were getting on an airplane that would take us to a bright, sunny vacation place like Florida.
 But when we got off the plane, we found ourselves in the bitter snowstorms of Alaska.